rgbkrk/rgbkrk.github.io/_posts/2015-01-20-ops-lessons-and-instant-temporary-ipython-notebooks.md

 permalink: "/ops-lessons-and-instant-temporary-ipython-jupyter-notebooks/"
 ---

-As I've gone at length about previously, I've been working on [Instant Temporary Notebooks](http://lambdaops.com/ipythonjupyter-tmpnb-debuts/) with collaborators from IPython/Jupyter, Rackspace, Nature, and O'Reilly Media.
+As I've gone [at length about previously](http://lambdaops.com/ipythonjupyter-tmpnb-debuts/), the Jupyter project has been working on several different experiments to provide the IPython Notebook instantly with collaborators from IPython/Jupyter, Rackspace, Nature, and O'Reilly Media.
 It's been a blast and I badly want to write about some lessons learned.

-We've prepped for and delivered on a big demo as part of a [Nature article on IPython Notebooks](http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261) by [Helen Shen](https://twitter.com/HelenShenWrites).
+We prepped for and delivered on a big demo as part of a [Nature article on IPython Notebooks](http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261) by [Helen Shen](https://twitter.com/HelenShenWrites).
 The impetus behind the demo was to show off the IPython notebook to readers in an interactive format.
 What better way than to [provide a live notebook server to readers on demand](http://www.nature.com/news/ipython-interactive-demo-7.21492)?

 [![Screenshot 2015-01-15 21.17.15.png](https://d23f6h5jpj26xu.cloudfront.net/nvqcj7okftoqw_small.png)](http://img.svbtle.com/nvqcj7okftoqw.png)